 Complete Colombia Birdwatching Tour

-A great Colombia birdwatching tour that starts in Cali city in where we visit a lot of ecosystems in where we can see many endemics and near endemics and enjoy some of the best hummingbird and tanager feeders in the country.
+This 20-day Colombia birdwatching tour is a relaxed-paced trip available on request where you can expect to see around 400 species of bird.
+Our birdwatching tour in Colombia starts in Cali city in where we visit a lot of ecosystems where we can see many endemics and near endemics and enjoy some of the best hummingbird and tanager feeders in the country.

-Visiting places of wetlands, cloud forest, humid tropical forest, secondary forest and dry forest, this tour promise you an estimated number of 400 species in few days and a lot of good memories.
-We will visit also, the Pacific coast and the lowlands of the Choco Region, is one of the most bio-diverse spots in the world, the number of birds possible in it tour is amazing, many endemics and near-endemics, rare and beautiful birds and so wonderful landscapes are the component all days.
+Visiting places of wetlands, cloud forest, humid tropical forest, secondary forest and dry forest.
+During this Colombia birdwatching adventure, we will visit also, the Pacific coast and the lowlands of the Choco Region, which is one of the most bio-diverse spots in the world.
+The number of birds possible on its tour is amazing, many endemics and near-endemics, rare and beautiful birds and so wonderful landscapes are the components all days.

-In Uraba Antioqueño, that is a new location recently opened after of politic conflict in Colombia finish, a real paradise of biodiversity in where a lot of birds appear when the birdwatchers appear in the forest.
+In Uraba Antioqueño, is a new location recently opened after of political conflict in Colombia finish, a real paradise of biodiversity where a lot of birds appear when the birdwatchers appear in the forest.
 Amazing humid tropical ecosystems, mangroves and secondary forest that save endangered species and poorly know species of birds.

-To end this tour, we will visit very an areas with some special and endemic birds in where you will enjoy one of the most important serranías in Colombia: Santa Marta, with the plus of the dry forest of Guajira department in where the special birds are everywhere.
-You can enjoy a list of more than 350 species in a few days and to know some of the most amazing places to see birds in Colombia.
+To end this Colombia birdwatching tour, we will visit very an areas with some special and endemic birds where you will enjoy one of the most important serranías in Colombia: Santa Marta, with the plus of the dry forest of Guajira department in where the special birds are everywhere.
+You can enjoy a list of more than 350 species from Santa Marta in a few days and to know some of the most amazing places to see birds in Colombia.

 Like the look f this tour but want to try a different location?
 This tour might be the one for you Amazon & Llanos Bird Watching Tour, Colombia.